mfthomps/Labtainers/docs/labdesigner.md

 =================================

-This manual is intended for use by lab designers wanting to create or adapt cyber security labs to use the Docker lab framework known as "Labtainers".
+This manual is intended for use by lab designers wanting to create or adapt cyber security labs to use the Docker-based lab framework known as "Labtainers".

 Benefits of Labtainers
 ----------------------
 The Labtainer framework is designed for use with computer and network security laboratory exercises targeting Linux environments, and it is built around standard Linux Docker containers.
+A Labtainer lab may include multiple networked components, all running locally on a student's computer.

 Deploying cyber security labs using this framework provides three primary benefits:

-1) The lab execution environment is controlled and consistent across all student computers regardless of the Linux distribution and configuration present on individual student computers.
+1. The lab execution environment is controlled and consistent across all student computers regardless of the Linux distribution and configuration present on individual student computers.
 This allows each lab designer to control